ssadedin/bazam/README.md

 java -jar build/libs/bazam.jar -f "pair.r1.referenceIndex != pair.r2.referenceIndex" -bam  test.bam > chimeric_reads.fastq
 ```

-## Other Options
+## Sharding

+Sharding means breaking up the data into pieces to process the parts separately.
+By sharding the data you can both increase performance and reduce memory requirments
+for any individual shard (while using more memory overall).

-For greater performance, you can shard reads using `-s` which will cause only
+You can shard reads using `-s`: this will cause only every nth out of N reads
-every nth out of N reads to be emitted (specified in the form `-s n,N`).
-For
+to be emitted (specified in the form `-s n,N`).
+For example, if you give it `-s
-example, if you give it `-s 2,4` then the second out of every 4 read pairs will
+2,4` then the second out of every 4 read pairs will selected for output, `-s
-selected for output, `-s 3,4` would select the 3rd out of every 4 pairs, etc.
+3,4` would select the 3rd out of every 4 pairs, etc.  This allows you to use
-This allows you to use scatter-gather or map/reduce style concurrency to
-process reads in a distributed manner.
+scatter-gather or map/reduce style concurrency to process reads in a
+distributed manner.
+In the case of realignment, you could run 4 instances of
+BWA in the above example to realign four times as fast, and then merge the
+BAM files afterwards.

+# Other Options

 You can supply a BED file to restrict regions that reads are harvested from
 with `-L` (note: both reads of a pair are emitted if either one overlaps the